314a/rr-rstudio-git/README.md

 * Install Miktex etc.
 * Load a template project to RStudio (or Fork it from GitHub, see part 4 of the previous tutorial )
 * Generate an example report as an HTML, Word or Latex document
-* Prepare a publications to use in overleaf
+* Prepare a publication to use in Overleaf

 ## Report generation